lordscalc/lordscalc/README.md

 # Hi there 👋

-This is the repository to the utility page lordscalc.com
+This is the repository to the utility page lordscalc.com For time being, lordscalc is the canonical site to lordsutil.
 <!--
 **lordscalc/lordscalc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.